 On the southeast side is a launchpad for water sports, popular for canoeing, fishing, and sailing.
-The oldest underwater house in the Netherlands, the ‘Cockelbockel,’ is located here — a unique treat for the diving community.
+Sloterplas also features a unique treat for the diving community — the oldest underwater house in the Netherlands, the ‘Cockelbockel’.

 🧭 How to get there: Cycle, or take one of several different tram options.